 Step Back in Time at Historic Pensacola Village

 Learn a little something about local history when you visit Historic Pensacola Village.
 The settlement and early years of Pensacola come to life within the preserved homes, Old Christ Church and other buildings, where you can see artifacts and photographs, and hear stories about the city’s origins.
-Visit the adjacent T.T.
-Wentworth, Jr. Florida State Museum to learn about Don Tristán de Luna y Arellano’s 16th Century voyage to Pensacola from Spain.
+Visit the adjacent Pensacola Museum of History to learn about Don Tristán de Luna y Arellano’s 16th Century voyage to Pensacola from Spain.
 At the Pensacola Children’s Museum, young children will learn history through interactive play as they captain a replica ship, row a Native American canoe, or dress up in colonial period costumes.

 Explore Local Parks and Trails